Blake Nelson Boyd: Performance art

 Prospect 1.75 closed with the opening of the exhibition "Super Man Burger King" at Nadine Blake's French Quarter location, October 28.

+In the May 2026 issue of Artforum Magazine, Boyd took out a two-page advertisement, the second page was to promote his character Captain Blakeroo, an underground version of Captain Kangaroo.

 Work

 Blake Boyd's work employs ancient and contemporary techniques, drawing upon traditional and modern icons.
 His art takes many forms, including paintings in clay, sculpture, photobooth photography, video, and site-specific installation.
 Collectively, all of these are components of a twenty-year conceptual artwork that Boyd views as two "visual" operas.
 The first opera, Fidelio, began in 2001, and is a visual diary of Boyd's travels, from his visits with celebrities from Andy Warhol's Factory in New York City, to his escapades in New York and London nightclubs.
 The second opera, Romantika, is inspired by and dedicated to a hometown love interest, whom Boyd credits with mending his broken heart.
 Each opera will consist of a series of eleven separate exhibitions, totaling twenty-two exhibitions in all.
 Since 2005 Boyd has exhibited smaller installations, Chamber Music, whose themes complement and support the opera.